mapesa2021/engineering/NETLIFY_DEPLOYMENT.md

 2. **New Site from Git**:
    - Click "New site from Git"
    - Choose GitHub as your Git provider
-   - Select your `caretheplanet-website` repository
+   - Select your `olerum-engineering-website` repository

 3. **Build Settings**:
    - **Build command**: `npm run build`